ceph/ceph/doc/rbd/rbd-openstack.rst

 they do not have to be used together.
 You may store images in Ceph block devices while running VMs using a local disk, or vice versa.

+.. important:: Ceph doesn’t support QCOW2 for hosting virtual machine disk.
+Thus if you want to boot virtual machines in Ceph (ephemeral backend or boot from volume), Glance image format must be RAW.

 .. tip:: This document describes using Ceph Block Devices with OpenStack Havana.
    For earlier versions of OpenStack see
    `Block Devices and OpenStack (Dumpling)`_.